 Code Meaning Description Possible Causes Possible Consequences Solution E1:45 Overvoltage (Ov) Sensor Malfunction This fault occurs when the overvoltage (Ov) sensor malfunctions.
 The Ov sensor monitors for excessive voltage on the electrical network to protect the system components.
-If the sensor fails, the system becomes vulnerable to voltage spikes, which can damage the compressor, electrical components, and the control system.
-Faulty Ov sensor: The sensor itself may fail and become unable to detect overvoltage properly.
-Wiring issues: Loose or damaged connections between the sensor and the control system may lead to malfunction.
-Sensor misalignment or misconfiguration: The sensor may be improperly calibrated or displaced from its proper position.
-Frequent voltage fluctuations: If there are frequent power fluctuations, the Ov sensor may become overloaded and fail.
+If the sensor fails, the system becomes vulnerable to voltage spikes, which can damage the compressor, electrical components, and the control system. itself may fail and become unable to detect overvoltage properly.
 Lack of overvoltage protection: Without proper protection, the system is exposed to voltage surges, risking damage to electrical components.
 Compressor failure: Overvoltage can damage the compressor, potentially leading to short-term breakdown.
 System shutdown: The system may shut down to prevent damage, but the lack of overvoltage protection means it remains vulnerable until the sensor is fixed.
 Check the Ov sensor: Ensure the sensor is functioning correctly and detecting voltage surges.
 Inspect wiring and connections: Confirm the wiring between the sensor and the control system is intact and properly connected.
 Recalibrate the sensor: If misaligned, recalibrate the sensor to ensure accurate voltage monitoring.
 Examine the power network: Check for frequent voltage spikes or overvoltage conditions on the electrical network.
 Replace the faulty sensor: If the Ov sensor is defective, replace it to restore proper protection.
 Restart the system: After repairs, restart the system to verify that the Ov sensor is working properly.
 E1:46 OHB (Overheat Block) Sensor Malfunction This fault occurs when the sensor responsible for overheat protection (OHB sensor) malfunctions.
 The OHB sensor is critical for ensuring the system's safety, as it detects overheating risks and activates protective mechanisms to prevent overheating.
-If the OHB sensor fails, the system's overheating protection may not function correctly, leading to potential damage.
-Faulty OHB sensor: The sensor may malfunction, providing incorrect data about the system's overheating status.
-Wiring issues: Damaged or loose connections between the OHB sensor and the control system may disrupt data transmission.
-Incorrect installation: The sensor may be incorrectly installed or dislodged from its position, preventing it from accurately measuring temperature.
-Voltage fluctuations or electrical issues: Electrical disturbances, voltage fluctuations, or short circuits may interfere with the OHB sensor's performance.
+If the OHB sensor fails, the system's overheating protection may not function correctly, leading to potential damage. may malfunction, providing incorrect data about the system's overheating status.
 Overheating risk: If the OHB sensor malfunctions, the system may not detect overheating, leading to excessive heat buildup and component damage.
 Compressor failure: Overheating can cause the compressor to fail, resulting in a shorter lifespan or complete failure.
 System shutdown: The control system may shut down the system to prevent overheating, but the shutdown may be delayed or missed if the sensor is faulty.
 Check the OHB sensor: Ensure the sensor is functioning properly and providing accurate temperature readings.
 Inspect wiring and connections: Verify that the connections between the sensor and the control system are secure and undamaged.
 Reposition the sensor: Ensure the sensor is correctly installed and positioned to detect overheating effectively.
 Check for electrical issues: Inspect for electrical disturbances or voltage fluctuations that could interfere with sensor performance.
 Replace the faulty sensor: If the OHB sensor is defective, replace it with a new, working sensor to restore proper overheating protection.
 Restart the system: After making the necessary repairs, restart the system and check that the OHB sensor is functioning correctly.